vsurresh/netbox_ansible/README.md

 # NetBox Ansible Automation

 This repository contains Ansible playbooks for automating the setup of NetBox, including the creation of sites, devices, and connections.
-It's designed to help streamline the configuration process and ensure a standardized setup.

 ## Prerequisites